UKCloud/documentation/articles/openstack/ostack-how-cloud-config.md

     ```

     > [!NOTE]
-    > Tou must include the `#cloud-config` line at the top of the file.
+    > You must include the `#cloud-config` line at the top of the file.

 3. Boot an instance using the CLI, adding `--user-data user-data.txt` to the end of the boot command.